aidant842/MilestoneProject3/README.md

 ### User Stories

-* I want a website where i can go to find reviews about games before i buy them.
+* I want a website where I can go to find reviews about games before I buy them.
-* I want a website where i can go to upload my own reviews about games i've played.
+* I want a website where I can go to upload my own reviews about games I've played.
-* I want the ability to be able to edit or delete a game review i've posted.
+* I want the ability to be able to edit or delete a game review I've posted.
 * I don't want other people to be able to edit or delete my reviews.
-* I want the website to look apealing and have nice visuals and layout.
+* I want the website to look appealing and have nice visuals and layout.
-* I want the to be able to access the website both on my laptop/desktop and any of my mobile devices.
+* I want them to be able to access the website both on my laptop/desktop and any of my mobile devices.
-* I want to be able to to search games based on certain criteria.
+* I want to be able to search games based on certain criteria.

 ### UI